sbenhaim/cyclops/plan.md

     - Extra data type
     - Wrapper fn around event updates
     - Built-in don't work for event seqs (without slicing first, anyway)
-- [ ] Do we need many Op records or just one?
+- [p] Do we need many Op records or just one?
+A: Many
-  - Pro
+  - Pro Many
     - Use Protocol, which defines things in one place
-    - Don't need op symbols
+    - Don't need op symbols or to worry about collision
-    - Don't need multiple definition statements (or macro)
+    - Don't need multiple definition statements (or macro) (i.e., define define fun and multi and etc.)
     - Each records only contains defined fields
     - Reader notation exists
-    - Name args reasonably
+    - Name args reasonably (vs `args`)
   - Cons
     - Need to define custom print method for each type (probably)
     - Simpler reader notation
     - Enforce `children` convention
     - Extra data types
-  - [ ] Operatic as protocol over multimethod
+  - [p] Operatic as protocol over multimethod
     - Pro (protocol)
       - One-step def without custom macro
+      - Cleaner record member access
     - Cons
       - Requires type per op
-- [ ] Weighty as protocol over multimethod
+- [c] Weighty as protocol over multimethod [6 to half a dozen]
   - Pro for protocol
     - Define everthing in one place (looks nicer)
     - If operatic is protocol, feels consistent
+    - Cleaner record member access
+    - Current implementation
   - Con
-    - Won't work with one Op record
+    - [-] Won't work with one Op record
     - Have to define on nil and object
-- [ ] Review arg op vs pat op dichotomy
+- [x] Review arg op vs pat op dichotomy
-- [ ] Shorthand
-  - [ ] Vector/seq as shorthand for fit?
-  - [ ] Ditto but splice?
-  - [ ] LazySeq/List as shorthand for cyc?
+- [x] Patterns within pattners
+  - [x] Seq as "default" behavior (sqeeze)
+  - [-] Simplify ops that do the following ;=> Did not reduce code.
+Obscured functionality.
+    - [-] Only xform children
+      - `(rep [x & kids] (fit (cycle-n x kids)))`?
+    - [-] Only manipulate weight
+    - [-] Only do both
+    - [-] Trivially derive patop from std op
+- [-] Separate ops for single vs pattern form?
+- [-] Context xf op => Tried it.
+Didn't look right, didn't feel right.
+More, not less code.

-## High
+## Core
 - [x] Get coding agents involved
 - [x] Remove order for notes when untangling loops
 - [x] Break out Ops from Pattern